CBDevelopment/Electronic-Wars/README.md

 - Play as 2 different characters, with different powers and abilities.
 - Travel to various worlds!
 - Cool catchy music!
-- Multiple venues and shops to spend your hard earned currency!
+- Multiple venues and shops to spend currency!
+- Travel from world to world in various vehicles!
-- Puzzles and integrated Mazes on each region!
+- Puzzles and Mazes on each world!
 - Built-in minigames and challenges to test your skills!
 - 2 Game modes: Simulator Mode & Story Mode.